YerevaNN/Parameter-Golf-Armenia/README.md

 **Important:** The OpenAI competition is not standard—not every submission appears on the leaderboard.
 [Only submissions that advance state-of-the-art at the time of submission are recorded](https://github.com/openai/parameter-golf?tab=readme-ov-file#leaderboard).
 The leaderboard is competitive and selective.

 OpenAI partners with Runpod to offer compute credits to participants worldwide. **Parameter Golf Armenia** provides an alternative: YSU supercomputer access for Armenia residents who register for compute.
-YSU, YerevaNN, and Eleveight jointly organize the Armenia track; Eleveight sponsors the compute allocation, coordination, and prizes. **YSU compute is optional**—every Armenia resident is eligible for the prize regardless of whether they use YSU compute.
+YSU, YerevaNN, and Eleveight AI jointly organize the Armenia track; Eleveight AI sponsors the compute allocation, coordination, and prizes. **YSU compute is optional**—every Armenia resident is eligible for the prize regardless of whether they use YSU compute.

 ---